-Newcrest has a long-term commitment to malaria research and prevention through our Lihir Malaria Elimination Programme (LMEP), run in partnership with the Medicines for Malaria Venture.
-The programme aims to eliminate malaria parasites from the Lihirian population, depriving mosquitoes of parasites to transmit.
+Newcrest has a long-term commitment to malaria research and prevention through our Lihir Malaria Elimination Program (LMEP), run in partnership with the Medicines for Malaria Venture.
+The program aims to eliminate malaria parasites from the Lihirian population, depriving mosquitoes of parasites to transmit.

-LMEP’s community awareness programmes aim to improve behaviours that prevent people being bitten by mosquitoes and to reduce the number of mosquitoes around the human population.
+LMEP’s community awareness programs aim to improve behaviours that prevent people being bitten by mosquitoes and to reduce the number of mosquitoes around the human population.

 LMEP also ran an education campaign in all 43 schools throughout the Lihir Group of Islands; strengthened diagnosis, treatment and reporting of malaria cases in the local primary health system; and replenished supplies of both the Rapid Diagnosis Test for malaria, to ensure accurate testing, and anti-malarial drugs.